sydni/auth-workshop/README.md

   }
 }
 ```

-The widget requires a number of configs as well.
+Now lets go back to `firebaseui.js` and see how to work with the firebase authentication and ui stuff.
+The script contains a `start(callback)` function that intends to prompt the user to enter sign in information.
+The widget requires a number of other config parameters as well.
+Since one parameter is a call back method,the config needs to be set up within start().
 Adapt and insert the following code under the `start(callback)` function.
 ```
 // FirebaseUI config.
 const uiConfig = {